A Review of Neural Networks in Precipitation Prediction: Literature Survey

-\subsubsection{ANN and DNN based models}
+\subsubsection{ANN and DNN Based Models}

-The earliest applications of machine learning in remote sensing emerged during the late 1980s and 1990s, primarily through the adoption of artificial neural networks (ANNs) for image classification tasks.
-These models, inspired by biological neurons, provided a flexible framework for mapping input features, such as multispectral reflectance values, to land cover categories.
 In 1993, Chen et al. proposed a 4-layer ANN model on rainfall prediction using geostationary meteorological satellite (GMS) image sets of Shikoku, Japan\cite{TaoChen1993}.
-They introduced $T_{cov}$ and $T_{mfd}$ to complement infrared temperature (IR) and visible image graylevel (VIS) as input features (shown in fig~\ref{ANN Model}).
+They introduced $T_{cov}$ and $T_{mfd}$ to complement IR temperature and visible image graylevel as input features (shown in Fig.~\ref{ANN Model}).

-In detail, $T_{cov}$ represents the division of variation and the average of the $2^\circ$ length region, while $T_{mfd}$ represents the average of difference between NW-SE and NE-SW within 3 grid distances.
-The proposed network has 2 hidden layers, possessing the ability to sort the relationships with the input data (e.g., infrared band, visible band, and input features).
-During the training process, rainfall intensity of ground true radar was used as the teacher signal, with randomly selecting half of the original GMS images as a training set.
+In detail, $T_{cov}$ represents the division of variation and the average of the $2^\circ$ length region, while $T_{mfd}$ represents the average difference computed along two diagonal directions of the image grid, namely northwest–southeast (NW–SE) and northeast–southwest (NE–SW), within 3 grid distances.
+The proposed network has 2 hidden layers, possessing the ability to sort the relationships with the input data (e.g., IR band, visible band, and input features).
+During the training process, rainfall intensity of ground true radar was used as the supervised labels, with randomly selecting half of the original GMS images as a training set.
 By reducing the rainfall intensity to 4 levels, the model achieved a converged output with a good degree of intensity differentiation.
 They got a 90.45$\%$ accuracy score in validation data, comparing higher than regression based conventional methods.
-4 years later, Hsu et al. developed a system for precipitation estimation from remotely sensed information using artificial neural networks (PERSIANN)\cite{Hsu1997}, which was designed to adjust to geographical and seasonal variability in rainfall patterns, and produced high-resolution rainfall estimates at both hourly and monthly scales.
-In their research, a modified counter propagation network (MCPN) with two main components, i.e. self-organizing feature map (SOFM) and modified Grossberg linear layer (MGLL), is adopted to estimate rainfall rate from the single input---satellite infrared (IR) imagery.
-The SOFM layer performs unsupervised clustering of the input spatial features as $T_b^1$, $T_b^3$, $T_b^5$, $SDT_b^3$, $SDT_b^5$ and $SURF$ shown in Figure~\ref{ANN2 Model}, selecting a winning node by computing the Euclidean distance $d_j$ between the input vector $(x_i^o; i=1,...,n_0)$ and each node’s weight vector $w_{ji}$.
-The prediction pipeline is as follows: